mreza0100/mamzi.net.github.io/pages/everything/spinoza-and-ethics.md

      - Counterexample: A black swan, therefore the proposition is not valid.

-Even finding one counterexample is enough to disprove a proposition, good luck finding one in Spinoza's book!
+Even finding one counterexample is enough to disprove a proposition.
+Good luck finding one in Spinoza's book!
-I thing that is visible in Ethics is that he keeps everything into the context or reality and reason.
-He doesn't make any proposition that is not valid in the context of the world he fundamentally defined and we tight it up with the reality.
+I think what is visible in Ethics is that he keeps everything within the context of reality and reason.
+He doesn't make any proposition that is not valid in the context of the world he fundamentally defined, and he ties it up with reality.

 ### What does he say in his book?